adomokos/light-service/README.md

 ## Runtime Validations

-LightService's `:expect` macro has a validation interface built on top of [`ActiveModel::Validations`](https://api.rubyonrails.org/classes/ActiveModel/Validations.html).
+LightService's `expects` and `promises` macros have a validation interface built on top of [`ActiveModel::Validations`](https://api.rubyonrails.org/classes/ActiveModel/Validations.html).
-This functionality is helpful for developing and debugging your code.
 Only a subset of the validations are applicable to LightService, so the valid keys have been reduced to the following:

 - `:exclusion`
 - `:format`